meilisearch/documentation/references/README.md

 ## Version Compatibility

-The documentation of MeiliSearch is compatible with the latests version of MeiliSearch.
+The documentation of MeiliSearch is compatible with the latest version of MeiliSearch.
 We do not provide multi-versionning documentation.
 If you have a doubt concerning the version of [MeiliSearch](https://github.com/meilisearch/MeiliSearch), it is written on the upper navbar on the left side.

 ![version of MeiliSearch](/doc-version.png)